-- Help Indigenous peoples receive culturally safe, better, and quicker healthcare in Alberta - Better connect Indigenous patients, families and communities to other healthcare support such as local community supports, family doctors, Treaty navigators, Métis community wellness advocates, NIHB and transportation.
+- Help Indigenous peoples receive better, easier and quicker healthcare from AHS - Better connect Indigenous patients, families and communities to other healthcare support such as local community supports, family doctors, Treaty navigators, Métis community wellness advocates, NIHB and transportation.

-We will keep working with our Indigenous partners to ensure the support line's success.
+We will keep working with the Wisdom Council and our Indigenous partners to ensure the support line's success.